Pixel Perfect Web Development: 5 Essential Steps

 Tables with data are also challenging for small screens since their purpose is to arrange information both vertically and horizontally.
 For example, on Wikipedia, you’ll see that tables scroll horizontally on mobile screens.

-How web developers achieve pixel perfection (or get close to it)
+How web developers achieve pixel perfection

 Step 4: Analyze and implement the design system